inthecorner/Modelling-non-linear-kinematic-hardening-and-fatigue-life-in-forged-steel-components/README.md

 **runparams**          - An initialisation and visualisation script made to run the total_form function based on
                          experimental data.

-**NonlinLeastSquares** - A self-contained script used to optimise isotropic models like the Voce and Hollomon.
+**IsotropicFit** - A self-contained script used to optimise isotropic models like the Voce and Hollomon.

 **MultiFullFit**       - The optimisation script used to run fmincon() for Chaboche parameter fits.
                          The script calls the total_form function around 1000 times during an optimisation.